bertramdev/happyapps-apidoc/source/includes/_checks.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name      | null | A unique name scoped to your account for the check description | null | Optional description field if you want to put more info there checkType | null | The check type you want to create should be passed by code `{"code": "webGetCheck"}` checkInterval | 300 | The number of seconds you want between check runs (can go as low as one minute if payment plan permits) inUptime  | true | Wether or not this check should affect account wide availability calculations. active    | true | Wether or not the check should be marked active for run severity  | critical | The severity level of incidents that are created when this check fails.
-They can be one of `info`, `warning`, or `critical` checkAgent | null | Can specify the checkAgent you want to run the check with i.e. `{"id": 1}` config | null | A JSON Encoded list of parameters that varies by check type.
-See below for more info
+name      | null | Unique name scoped to your account for the check description | null | Optional description field checkType | null | Check type you want to create, use code and a valid check type: `{"code": "webGetCheck"}` checkInterval | 300 | Number of seconds you want between check executions (minimum value is 60, depending on your subscription plan) inUptime  | true | Used to determine if check should affect account wide availability calculations active    | true | Used to determine if check should be scheduled to execute severity  | critical | Severity level of incidents that are created when this check fails.
+They can be `info`, `warning`, or `critical` checkAgent | null | Specifies agent you want to run the check with i.e. `{"id": 1}` See Agents for more information config | null | JSON encoded list of parameters that varies by check type.
+See below for more information

 ## Check Types and Options

 We support a wide variety of check types.
-Each check type varies in its config payload for determining how the check should be run.
+Each check type varies in its configuration payload when determining how the check should be run.

 > Creates a Web type Check